iam-rahul-sah/GitTutorials/README.md

 ## 5. GIT file status lifecycle

-- *Untracked* - The file is not tracked by GIT.
+- *Untracked* - The file is not being tracked by GIT.
-- *Unmodified* - The file is tracked by GIT and is not modified.
+- *Unmodified* - The file is being tracked and is not modified(i.e. same as the initial file).
-- *Modified* - The file is tracked by GIT and is modified.
+- *Modified* - The tracked file is modified.
-- *Staged* - The file is tracked by GIT and is staged for commit.
+- *Staged* - The tracked file is modified and is now staged for commiting.
-- *committed* - The file is tracked by GIT and is committed to the local repository.
+- *commited* - The changes in the staged files are captured as snapshot and the file is again moved to unmodified section.

 Once a git repository is initialized all the files inside it are untracked.
 Using `git add` we can add the files to the staging area.
 Once the files are added to the staging area, the files are tracked by GIT and are in the staged state.
 Once the files are committed, the files are in the unmodified state.
 If a file is in staging area and is modified, then the file co-exits in the staging area as well as the modified area.
 Commiting the file will capture the snapshot of the file in the staging area.

+**File status lifecycle**

 ![File status lifecycle](/images/fileStatusLifecycle.png)